 Born in Melbourne, Australia, Loughlan is a graduate of the Victorian College of the Arts Secondary School and the New Zealand School of Dance.
 His choreographic work began as early as his first school years where he received the Warrandyte Youth Arts Award for promising emerging talent.

-He joined the Royal New Zealand Ballet (RNZB) in 2010 and rose to the rank of soloist, performing works by William Forsythe, Jiří Kylián, Liam Scarlett, George Balanchine, Val Caniparoli, Javier De Frutos, Jorma Elo, Alexander Ekman, Penny Saunders, Cameron McMillan, Daniel Belton, Benjamin Millepied, Larry Keigwin, and Sarah Foster-Sproull.
+He joined the Royal New Zealand Ballet (RNZB) in 2010 and rose to the rank of soloist, performing works by William Forsythe, Jiří Kylián, George Balanchine, Val Caniparoli, Javier De Frutos, Jorma Elo, Alexander Ekman, Penny Saunders, Cameron McMillan, Daniel Belton, Benjamin Millepied, Larry Keigwin, and Sarah Foster-Sproull.

 While pursuing a performance career he also developed a choreographic practice with the company, creating several short works (EVE, The Long and the Short of it, Geiger, LARK, Ideale) which the RNZB took on their ‘Tutu’s on Tour’ national touring programme.
 In 2015 Loughlan was awarded the Harry Haythorne Choreographic Award by the Ballet Foundation of New Zealand and created a debut pas de deux to feature on TV3 ‘Dancing with the Stars.’